 This is simply not true.

+There is no fast way to learn Japanese.
+There are no shortcuts to having meaningful conversations in the language.
+It will take substantial effort on your part.
 It’s a journey that you must be prepared to set out on or a journey that you’re not willing to take.
 There is no halfway studying the language.

-Studying language is based on what works or doesn’t work for you, and if you don’t want to study Japanese I recommend that you try to live in Tokyo or another major Japanese city.
+Studying language is based on what works or doesn’t work for you, and if you don’t want to study Japanese, I recommend that you try to live in Tokyo or another major Japanese city.

 More Japanese people speak English in major cities, and the signs have a better chance of being written in English to accommodate foreign residents.
 We’ll discuss this in greater detail, and I will provide some helpful options to get you on a study path toward intermediate fluency.